zdflower/choroplethMapD3/README.md

 The tooltip properties are its attributes.

 I used the map datastructure to structure the education data into key:value pairs of fips:bachelorsOrHigher, so to access it in a simpler way.

+### To improve
+It was hard to produce the legend, and it is very far from a good one.

 ## Resources
 - https://github.com/d3/d3-queue